nimayneb/yedi/Readme.md

 ## Wishlist

-- Validation of interface, (abstract) classes and traits
-- Throws more Exceptions
+- Throws more Exceptions?
-- Support of anti-pattern "Singleton"
+- Support of Singleton-like instantiation without interface (every class can be a Singleton)
 - Refactoring and renaming things (clear interface)
+- Tests for all exceptions